earchibong/Springboot-EC2-Jenkins/documentation.md

 ## Create an IAM Role for Jenkins to access AWS services
-- Give the user IAM user the necessary permissions to access ECR and ECS.
+- Give the IAM role, the necessary permissions to access ECR and ECS.

-I already have a user `terraform jenkins` that was created prerviously so i'm going to add permissions for ECR and ECS.
+I already have a role `ECR-Jenkins` that was created prerviously so i'm going to add permissions for ECR and ECS.
 However, here are the steps for creating a user and attaching permissions:

 - in `iam` console, create a role (name it whatever you want)
-- I already have a role created `ECR-Jenkins`
 - click `add permissions`
  - select the permission + Policies to add to the role:
     - ECS: `AmazonECS_FullAccess`